sophievk/thoughtworks-sales-tax/README.md

 # Problem 2: Sales Tax
+This is for the Thoughtworks Coding Challenege.
+(Fall 2016)
 ***
 Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
 Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.